bitovi/academy/src/angular/10b-declarative-state/declarative-state.md

 define it.
 This subtle distinction has some very useful implications.

 Declarative state, once you're familiar with it, is typically easier to follow.
-Understanding how a piece of the program's state is generated only requires reading the state's definition, the actions that are part of the definition explain everything about how the state is created.
+Understanding how a piece of the program's state is generated only requires reading the state's definition.
+The actions that are part of the definition explain everything about how the state is created.
 In imperative code you'd need to read the code anywhere the state is modified.

-Code using declarative state is often shorter than imperative code since you're not needing to write as much flow control code.
+Code using declarative state is often shorter than imperative code since you're not needing to write as much flow control logic.

 Declarative state can be less error / side effect prone since it's typically more specific about how state is generated compared to imperative code which may modify state under conditions which may at first seem correct, but end up having unintended consequences.

-An additional benefit specific to Angular + RxJS is that imperative side effects that we previously accomplished in a subscription to an event (_e.g_ form control enabled toggling) can now be done via an action taken during the generation of a value by a stream.
-This removes the need to manually manage subscriptions in `onDestroy`.
+An additional benefit of Angular + RxJS is that imperative side effects (that we previously accomplished in a subscription to an event, _e.g_ toggling a form control to be enabled / disabled) can now be done in an action taken during the generation of a value by a stream.
+Avoiding subscriptions removes the need to manage them in `onDestroy`.

 ## Exercise: Update states, cities & restaurants to be observables

 ### The Problem

-Declarative state in Angular is expressed with the RxJS (Reactive Extensions) library.
-Using the skills taught in [Bitovi Academy's RxJS training](/learn-rxjs.html) convert the imperative code in the restaurant component.
+Convert the imperatively managed state in the restaurant component to declarative state.

 When you're finished the component members `state`, `cities` & `restaurants` will be of the types `Observable<Data<State>>`, `Observable<Data<City>>` and `Observable<Data<Restaurant>>` respectively.
-Each will be defined as a set of RxJS operators that produce the type from a response emitted by a service layer request or an event emitted by a form control which in turn may make a request.
+Each will be defined as a set of RxJS operators that produce the type from a response emitted by a service layer request or an event emitted by a form control (which in turn may make a request).

 ### What You Need To Know